MathyWaifu/MathyWaifu/README.md

 algorithms, and much more.
 I'm currently an undergraduate student double-majoring in Computer Science and Mathematics.

-I look forward to meeting you!:3
+I look forward to meeting you! :3